GrosSacASac/worka/readme.md

 ## Limitations

 The state, variables and closures are not shared between DOM globals and Web Worker globals.
 All required inputs must be sent directly.
 Web Worker cannot directly touch the [DOM/HTML and some other things also](https://nolanlawson.github.io/html5workertest/).

-There is a hard limit on the amount of data send and received from and to a worker.
+There is a hard limit (about 1300 kB per message) on the amount of data send and received from and to a worker.
 Worker from tabs that do not have focus, may be throttled down.
-There may be a limit on the amount of workers allowed per page, and crossing that limit may silently kill worker.
-The hoper and lazy parameters of worka can help with that.
+There is a limit on the amount of workers allowed , and crossing that limit may silently kill worker.
+The hope and lazy parameters of worka do help.

 ## Import